SanctumOS Architecture

 Naming Convention

-Our Naming Rubric ensures consistent terminology across the system:
+The Naming Rubric ensures consistent terminology across the system:

 - Industry terms for AI/ML extensions (agents, tools, memory blocks)